Fact: Out of all the natural disasters in the United States, floods are the most common.

 Your home is your castle.
 There’s no way you’re gonna let anyone or anything wreck it — even a darn flood.
 You need to strengthen your home to lessen damage to your property and belongings and also keep your family safe.

-Here’s what you should do once a flood watch or warning is issued:
+Here’s what to do once a flood watch or warning is issued:

 - Clear out your yard.
 Take out any lawn furniture and remove debris and dead leaves.

 - Place whatever you can at the highest level of your home.

 - Stash important documents, family heirlooms, and other valuables in waterproof containers.

 - Add backflow valves to toilets, drains, and sewer connections.
 These valves keep floodwater and nasty sewage from backing up into your drains.

 - Install sump pumps and inspect them every 4-6 months.
 Sump pumps prevent your basement from flooding.

 - Invest in a backup generator to keep your pumps and appliances working when the power is out.